Mental Health Counselor Jobs in USA with Visa Sponsorship

 Which visa types do Mental Health Counselors typically use?

-H-1B is the primary pathway because the role requires a specific master's degree in counseling, which clearly satisfies the specialty occupation requirement.
+H-1B visa is the primary pathway because the role requires a specific master's degree in counseling, which clearly satisfies the specialty occupation requirement.
 Cap-exempt H-1B is available at nonprofit organizations and FQHC affiliates of educational institutions, allowing year-round filing without lottery restrictions.
-J-1 exchange visitor programs place mental health professionals in underserved areas.
+J-1 visa exchange visitor programs place mental health professionals in underserved areas.
 TN visas may be available for Canadian and Mexican citizens depending on how the role is classified.
 Some states include mental health counselors in Conrad 30 J-1 waiver programs.

 What types of employers sponsor Mental Health Counselors?